rossta/montrose/README.md

 Montrose::Recurrence.weekly(on: :thursday)

 # Monthly by month day
+Montrose.monthly(mday: 1) # first of the month
+Montrose.every(:month, mday: 1)
+Montrose::Recurrence.new(every: :month, mday: 1)

+Montrose.monthly(mday: [2, 15]) # 2nd and 15th of the month
+Montrose.monthly(mday: -3) # third-to-last day of the month
+Montrose.monthly(mday: 10..15) # 10th through the 15th day of the month

+# TODO: :on option not yet supported
 Montrose::Recurrence.new(every: :month, on: 15)
 Montrose::Recurrence.new(every: :month, on: 31)
 Montrose::Recurrence.new(every: :month, on: 7, interval: 2)